Louis Bookman: England

-Bookman began his senior football career in the Irish League with Belfast Celtic, before joining English side Bradford City in 1911.
-He failed to establish himself as a first team regular for the "Bantams", making just 32 First League appearances in three seasons.
-During his time at Valley Parade, Bradford were a consistent mid-table team, finishing 11th in 1911–12, 13th in 1912–13, and ninth in 1913–14.
-Bookman joined league rivals West Bromwich Albion for the 1914–15 season, but found that his football career was interrupted by the outbreak of the First World War.
+Bookman began his senior football career in the Irish League with Belfast Celtic, who he joined as an amateur.
+He joined English side Bradford City in 1911, with City having to pay the transfer fee to Adelaide, who had signed Bookman on as a professional after hearing of interest in him from Bradford.
+He was nicknamed 'Abraham' or 'Abe' by his teammates, but failed to establish himself as a first-team regular for the "Bantams", making just 32 league appearances in three seasons.
+Bradford had finished fifth in the First Division and won the FA Cup in 1910–11, but during his time at Valley Parade became a mid-table team.
+After they finished 11th in 1911–12, Bookman became a scapegoat amongst supporters for the club's decline.
+They went on finish 13th in 1912–13, and ninth in 1913–14. joined league rivals West Bromwich Albion for the 1914–15 season, but found that his football career was interrupted by the outbreak of the First World War.

 Return to Ireland

 During the war he departed The Hawthorns and returned to Ireland to play for Glentoran and Shelbourne.
 The "Glens" finished second in the Belfast & District League in 1915–16, and were beaten by Linfield in the Irish Cup final; they did though lift the County Antrim Shield after a 1–0 victory over Lisburn Distillery.
-He then switched The Oval for Shelbourne Park, and helped the "Shels" to win both the Leinster Senior Cup and Leinster Senior League in 1918–19.
+He then switched The Oval for Shelbourne Park and helped the "Shels" to win both the Leinster Senior Cup and Leinster Senior League in 1918–19.

 Second spell in England

-After the war Bookman was bought by Luton Town for £875, where despite being over thirty, he enjoyed the most successful spell of his football career.
+After the war, Bookman was bought by Luton Town for £875, where, despite being over thirty, he enjoyed the most successful spell of his football career.
 The "Hatters" could only post a 20th-place finish in the Southern League in 1919–20, but were nevertheless elected into the Football League.
 Luton then finished ninth in the Third Division in 1920–21, before reaching fourth and then fifth in the Third Division South in 1921–22 and 1922–23.
 He left Kenilworth Road in September 1923, when he was signed by Second Division side Port Vale for a £250 fee.
-He lost his first team place in December that year, and was released at the end of the 1923–24 season.
+He lost his first-team place in December that year and was released at the end of the 1923–24 season.